jeffpar/pcjs/machines/dec/vt100/5170/debugger/README.md

     config: /configs/pcx80/xml/machine/vt100/debugger/machine.xml
 ---

-Demonstration of [VT100 Terminal connected to IBM PC AT](../) connected via COM2, with Debuggers attached.
+Demonstration of a [DEC VT100 Terminal connected to IBM PC AT](../) connected via COM2, with Debuggers attached.

 Use the DOS command `CTTY COM2` to use the VT100 for console operations.  `CTTY CON` will return control to the PC.

+{% include machine.html id="vt100" %}

 {% include machine.html id="ibm5170" %}

-{% include machine.html id="vt100" %}